-- Madam Walker Theatre Center – Currently closed and undergoing renovations, the building anchors Indiana Avenue, the historic center of Indy's African-American culture, the Walker is open for tours, concerts, and special events.
+- Madam Walker Legacy Center – This historic building anchors Indiana Avenue, the historic center of Indy's African-American culture.
+The Center is open for tours, concerts, and special events.
 Madam C.J.
 Walker was the nation's first female, self-made millionaire.
 (1 hour)

 - James Whitcomb Riley Museum Home – the “Hoosier Poet,” James Whitcomb Riley, authored more than 1,000 best-selling poems.
 The home in which he lived is the nation’s only preservation of a late-Victorian style residence.
 Located in the historic Lockerbie Square neighborhood, along a cobblestone street, visitors see the authentic furnishings and lifestyle of the early 1900s.
 (1 hour)